-Its performance is determined by its settings, as well as the performance of the I/O and the performance of the applications it relies on: MySQL/MariaDB, Apache HTTPD and PHP.
+Its performance is determined by its settings, as well as the performance of the server and the performance of the applications it relies on: MySQL or MariaDB, Apache HTTPD and PHP.

 To access the web interface, use one of the following web browsers: Google Chrome, Firefox 3.5 or later, Safari 3.0 or later, Internet Explorer 8 or later.
 JavaScript and cookies must be enabled.
 Java and Adobe Flash are not required.
-For the contextual help you may need to install Adobe PDF Reader.
+The contextual help may need Adobe PDF Reader.

-For the best experience use Google Chrome and a 1280x1024 or higher resolution display.
+For the best experience it is recommended to use a 1280x1024 or higher resolution display.